Internationalisation Days

 Workshop by the Grant Office

-• Federica Fumagalli, Direzione Generale Centro Servizi di Scienze della Formazione, Università degli Studi di Milano-Bicocca
+• Dr. Federica Fumagalli Dr. Giulia Dallari, Direzione Generale Centro Servizi di Scienze della Formazione, Università degli Studi di Milano-Bicocca

 • Award ceremony of the “Internationalization Days”